Workshop instructors

 Melanie Kirchlechner

-The carpenter, restorer and sculptor is particularly keen to work with wood as freely as possible.
+The carpenter, restorer and sculptor is particularly keen to work as freely as possible with wood.
 She encourages and supports her course participants in making their wooden dreams come true!
-She also regularly provides insights into her creative work as a specialist author.
+As a specialist author, she also regularly provides insights into her creative work.

 Michal Hanula